ClaraChaouat/Building-a-grocery-app-with-svelte/README.md

 ##  :memo: Description
-The goal of this project is to learn the Svelte framework by building a grocery list app.
+The goal of this project is to learn the Svelte framework by building a responsive grocery list app.
 All the data generated from the app are stored to Firebase firestore.

 ## :running: Get started